Sp00nMonster/ThiefBrigade/README.md

 # ThiefBrigade
-The best FHS game
+The best FHS game ever...
+Hopefully...
-Just to know this game will always be either buggy or unfinished.
-This is just a project for school that a bunch of kids made
+Just to know this game will most likely always be either buggy or unfinished.
+This is just a project for school that a bunch of kids made for a good grade.